Punch Bowl Inn: History

-Recent events
+Later events

 After closure of the pub the building stood empty, attracting vandalism and falling into disrepair; lead flashing was also stolen from its roof.
-Member of Parliament for the Ribble Valley Nigel Evans, in whose constituency the building is located, said: "It's quite miserable every time I drive past it to see what was a very popular pub in such a state".
+Member of Parliament for the Ribble Valley Nigel Evans, in whose constituency the building was located, said: "It's quite miserable every time I drive past it to see what was a very popular pub in such a state".
 The building was put up for sale in 2013 with a £375,000 asking price and again in March 2015 with a £325,000 asking price.

 The site was acquired by Donelan Trading Ltd who sought planning permission for a 20-unit static caravan site, which was refused.
-In October 2018 they were granted permission to construct a 15-unit site and to convert the building into five holiday cottages and a cafe.
+In October 2018, they were granted permission to construct a 15-unit site and to convert the building into five holiday cottages and a café.
 They were permitted to demolish a limited part of the structure and to erect new extensions.
 By this time the building's condition had deteriorated such that parts of its interior were inaccessible.
 Donelan Trading was refused permission to remove the existing roof of the building to facilitate repairs to the stonework as it was deemed that it would require "removal of important historic fabric".

 Despite lacking any planning consent the building was demolished on 16 June 2021.
 Historic England said: "We are saddened to hear reports that the Grade II listed Punch Bowl Inn has been demolished without consent, and we will be investigating this with our regional partners.
 All listed sites are of national importance and are protected by law".
 Ribble Valley Council launched an investigation of the demolition and Evans has supported this.

-In April 2022, Ribble Valley Council ordered that the Punch Bowl must be rebuilt to its original plan based on architecture records.
-On 5 December 2022 five people were found guilty at Burnley Magistrates Court of illegally demolishing the structure.
+In April 2022 Ribble Valley Council ordered that the Punch Bowl had to be rebuilt to its original plan based on architecture records.
+On 5 December 2022, five people—Andrew Donelan, Nicola Donelan, Rebecca Donelan, David Cotterell and Brian Ingleby—were found guilty at Burnley Magistrates Court of illegally demolishing the structure.
 The group were due to be sentenced at Burnley Magistrates Court on 24 January but the hearing was adjourned until 8 March.
 At sentencing, the group were required to pay a combined £70,000 in fines and court costs.

+In March 2024 the deadline for the owners to rebuild the property, to its original plan, passed.
+Councillor Stephen Atkinson, however, said the council was "determined" it would be rebuilt "as soon as possible".
+The council commenced legal proceedings in the High Court in August 2025, seeking an injunction requiring Donelan Trading Limited, Andrew Donelan and Nicola Donelan to comply with the listed building enforcement notice to rebuild the pub.